-- 6. Source the agent in one of the following ways: - Manually source the file containing the agent environment settings for WebLogic before starting the container. - \$. /path/to/setAgentEnv_AdminServer.sh - Add the setAgentEnv_AdminServer.sh line to the startWebLogic.sh script as shown.
+- 6. Source the agent in one of the following ways: - Manually source the file containing the agent environment settings for WebLogic before starting the container.

+'''

+$ . /path/to/setAgentEnv_AdminServer.sh

+'''

+• Add the setAgentEnv_AdminServer.sh line to the shown location [path] in the startWebLogic.sh script.
 Note that the file can be overwritten: